boutproject/BOUT-dev/manual/sphinx/developer_docs/petsc_interface.rst

 indicating whether the offsets describe the finite difference stencil at that location.
 The ``OperatorStencil`` class contains a vector of these pairs.
-When the stencil is requested for a given index, the vector gets traversed in order, with offset returned from the first passing test.
+When the stencil is requested for a given index, the vector gets traversed in order, with offsets returned from the first passing test.
 Pairs of tests and offsets are placed in the ``OperatorStencil`` object using the ``add()`` method.
 It will generally not be necessary for you to use any of the other methods on